SteamRE/SteamKit/readme.md

 ## Discussions

-If you have questions, [use the Github discussions](https://github.com/SteamRE/SteamKit/discussions) section, also try searching for an existing discussion.
+If you have questions, [use the GitHub discussions](https://github.com/SteamRE/SteamKit/discussions) section, also try searching for an existing discussion.

 IRC: irc.libera.chat / #steamre ([join via webchat](https://web.libera.chat/#steamre))